 Drawing on a Jesuit Catholic educational model 400 years in the making, our faculty members engage each student as an individual.
 The result is a challenging education that rewards you for the rest of your life.
 Everyone takes the same first step – by applying.
 Here's some information to help you get started.
+More information for High School Counselors is also available.

 Click on each step for more information